 Nonprofit auditors analyze your organization’s funding sources to evaluate the health and legitimacy of your financial practices and internal controls.
 Audits require a paper trail to provide evidence for the different financial statements and conclusions you’ve drawn.
 Required by state or federal regulations, these reviews protect both your organization and its stakeholders.

 Establish compliant and transparent processes that allow you to adequately track time, assemble necessary paperwork, and provide an auditable trail that offers proof to back up your financial statements.
+Adhering to ethical practices and security rules is essential for building trust, ensuring audit readiness, and demonstrating your commitment to regulatory standards.
 This is the foundation of passing every nonprofit audit.
 A nonprofit may face audits from multiple sources—funders, the IRS, or state regulators—so comprehensive preparation benefits every scenario.

 With ClickTime, nonprofits can create an audit trail that captures digital signatures whenever a timesheet is submitted or overridden.
+Data security is prioritized to protect sensitive information throughout the audit process.
 Export this data in multiple formats for your auditor, or grant them direct access to review data within the platform—providing the audit-ready records your organization needs to conduct the audit efficiently.